 I am a cultural anthropologist and associate professor in the social science department at the University of Wisconsin-Stout.
-Since 2012, I have been researching social and environmental changes caused by the expansion of frac sand mining in western Wisconsin and southeastern Minnesota, with a focus on grassroots activism and community-level social and political conflicts.
-If you would like to learn more about my research or contribute to this project by discussing your experiences with frac sand operations, please send me an email or call me at my UW-Stout office.
+Between 2012 and 2016, my research focused on the social and environmental changes caused by the expansion of frac sand mining in western Wisconsin and southeastern Minnesota, with a focus on grassroots activism and community-level social and political conflicts.

-In my research, I have been using ethnographic methods, such as participant observation and informal interviewing, to document how local communities are responding to the changes caused by frac sand operations.
-Three general questions guide my inquiry:
+In my research, I used ethnographic methods, such as participant observation and informal interviewing, to document how local communities respond to the changes caused by frac sand operations.
+Three general questions guided my inquiry:

 - How does society determine who has the right to permanently transform the natural environment?
 What explicit or tacit ethical considerations come into play?
 When are concerns about fairness, equity, environmental justice factored in?
-I am interested in how various actors, such as citizens, local governments, and private companies, negotiate and contest the right to transform shared landscapes and exploit natural resources through mining.
+How do various actors, such as citizens, local governments, and private companies, negotiate and contest the right to transform shared landscapes and exploit natural resources through mining?

 - What impact does this have on local communities and democratic processes?
-I am exploring how the rapid expansion of industrial scale frac sand mining affects community cohesion and local democratic control over land use, natural resources, and decision-making processes.
-How do larger, even global economic and political forces influence local conflicts over frac sand?
+How does the rapid expansion of industrial scale frac sand mining affect community cohesion and local democratic control over land use, natural resources, and decision-making processes?
+How do large-scale economic and political forces influence local conflicts over frac sand?
 How do such forces trigger dramatic land-use changes in specific places?